allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error INVALID_METADATA()
 ```

-Error when the metadata is invalid
+Throws when the metadata is invalid.